 Today we’ll tell you about the origin of the Christmas Traditions which are followed all over the world.

-Beautiful Christmas tree has is linked to ancient pagans.
+The beautiful Christmas tree has is linked to ancient pagans.
 Like Christmas Tree, other Christmas Traditions also have an interesting history.

 1. Christmas Tree